garrandall/popular-music-data/tracks/miracles-jefferson-starship.md

 Baby (Oh)

 Oh, yeah (Oh, yeah)
 All right (All right)
 Baby, we're sure doin' it tonight (Baby, we're sure doin' it) Every time you come by, let me try (Come on by)
 Pretty please with sugar on it
-That's how I like it, ooh
+That's how I like it, oh
 I can't even believe it with you
 It's like having every dream I ever wanted come true (Dream of a lifetime) I picked up your vibes
 You know, it opened my eyes (Dream of a lifetime)
 But I'm still dreamin', yeah (Hey, hey, hey, hey, hey, oh) And you're right where I found ya (Oh, baby)
 With my arms around ya (Oh, baby)

 Oh, if only you believe like I believe, baby (If only you believe like I believe) We'd get by
 If only you believe in miracles, baby (If only you believe in miracles) So would I
 If only you believe like I believe, baby (If only you believe like I believe) We'd get by
 If only you believe in miracles, baby (If only you believe in miracles) So would I
 So would I
 So would I

 Oh, if only you believe like I believe, baby (If only you believe like I believe) We'd get by
 If only you believe in miracles, baby (If only you believe in miracles) So would I
 If only you believe like I believe, baby (If only you believe like I believe) We'd get by
 If only you believe in miracles, baby (If only you believe in miracles) So would I